Skip to main content Skip to search Skip to main navigation

 Just to clarify, we’re talking about a maximum of 2–3 spar variations!
 No need to worry, these were high-quality aluminum spars.

 Around the early 1990s, competitors started using Optiparts spars, first the Silver set and then Goldspars.
 By the late 1990s and early 2000s, sailing with the stronger Blackgold sets became more common.
-(Today, these have been further developed, and there are 3 variations.)
+(Today, these have been further developed, and there are three variations.)

 Over time, competitors also selected from the Optimax spar family.
 Initially, only the MKII and MKIII types were in use.
 The strongest spar, the Optimax MKIV, was introduced in 2007.
 If I remember correctly, the first Hungarian users were Fanni Péch, Benji Vadnai, and Balázs Gyapjas.